Karoline Mamelund

 Karoline Mamelund (born 24 July 1987) is a former Norwegian handball player.
-She played for the club Stabæk Håndball.
+She last played for the club Stabæk Håndball.

+Career

+Club career

+Mamelund played for the club Vålerenga until 2006.
+She played for Nordstrand IF from 2006 to 2008, and for Stabæk Håndball from 2009 to 2016.

+International career

 She made her debut on the Norwegian national team in March 2011, and won silver with Norway at the 2012 European Women's Handball Championship.
+She played a total of 34 matches and scored 13 goals for the national team.

+Personal life

-She is married to Erlend Mamelund.
+Karoline Mamelund (born Karoline Næss) was born in Oslo on 24 July 1987.
+She is married to Erlend Mamelund since 2015.